 The Planning Board may require an environmental impact study in the case where the additional rate and volume of runoff created by the subdivision/development may cause an impact on downstream properties, receiving streams, etc. The developer must undertake a comprehensive hydrology study of the area which is planned to be developed and the downstream and/or adjacent properties.
-1.

-- Drainage area, including:
+- 1. Drainage area, including:

 - a.
 Area

 - b.
 Cover type

-- Soil types c.
+- c.
+Soil types

 - d.
 Soil percolation rates for each type of soil cover material encountered.

 - 2. Drainage patterns

-- Dry/wet weather water levels of all streams, rivers, ponds, retention basins, etc. 3.
+- 3. Dry/wet weather water levels of all streams, rivers, ponds, retention basins, etc.

 - 4. Rate of runoff correlated:

-- Intensity of storm event a.
+- a.
+Intensity of storm event

-- Intensity and duration of storm intent b.
+- b.
+Intensity and duration of storm intent

-- Runoff characteristics vs. frozen and unfrozen ground conditions C.
+- c.
+Runoff characteristics vs. frozen and unfrozen ground conditions

-- Predictions of the following must be developed:
+- 5. Predictions of the following must be developed:

-- Time Parameters a.
+- a.
+Time Parameters

 - 1. Slope (s) within the affected drainage area

 - 2. Flow length

 - 3. Surface roughness

 - 4. Time of concentration

-- 5. Time of travel
+- Time of travel

 - 6. Lag time

 - b.
 Runoff rates and effect upon receiving streams and/or properties for both the existing drainage area and the affected drainage area for the following storm frequencies:

-- 10 year 1.
+- 1. 10 year

 - 2. 25 year

-- 100 year 3.
+- 3. 100 year

 - 4. 500 year